MicrosoftDocs/azure-devops-docs/docs/boards/sprints/define-sprints.md

 author: KathrynEE
 ms.topic: quickstart
 monikerRange: '>= tfs-2013'
-ms.date: 07/09/2020
+ms.date: 09/17/2021
 ---

-# Change sprint dates
+# Manage sprint timelines

 [!INCLUDE [temp](../includes/version-all.md)]

 With Scrum, teams plan and track work at regular time intervals, referred to as a sprint cadence.
-You define Iteration Paths, also referred to as *sprints*, to support assignment of work items to time-box intervals.
+You define Iteration Paths, also referred to as *sprints*, to support the assignment of work items to time-box intervals.
 Iteration paths are a shared resource used by all teams that select them.
 Many teams choose a two or three week cadence.
-However, you can specify shorter or longer sprint cycles.
-Also, you can create a release schedule which encompasses several sprints.
+You can, however, specify shorter or longer sprint cycles.
+Or, you can create a release schedule that encompasses several sprints.

 > [!TIP]
-> If all you need to do is change the iteration dates, you can do that by following the guidance provided in this article.
+> If all you need is to change the iteration dates, you can do that by following the guidance provided in this article.
 However, if you need to define the iteration paths and tree structure, or assign team sprints, then follow the guidance provided in [Define iteration paths (sprints) and configure team iterations](../../organizations/settings/set-iteration-paths-sprints.md).

 ## Prerequisites